The Routing Component

 Note

-If you have defined a scheme, an absolute URL is generated if the scheme
+If you have defined a scheme, an absolute URL is generated if the scheme of the current RequestContext does not match the requirement.

-Load Routes from a File¶
+Load Routes from a File

-You've already seen how you can easily add routes to a collection right inside PHP.
+You've already seen how you can add routes to a collection right inside PHP.
 But you can also load routes from a number of different files.

 If you're using the YamlFileLoader